Do you know where to find some of the best hiking near DC? This is the hiking guide for you!

 Distance from DC: 30 minutes

-Located 30 minutes by car from Washington DC, Billy Goat Trail provides a beautiful morning or afternoon get-away.
+Located 30 minutes by car from Washington, DC, the Billy Goat Trail provides a beautiful morning or afternoon getaway.
 It is located in the Ohio Canal National Historical Park along the Potomac River.

-Billy Goat Trail is divided into three trails, better known as subsections A, B, and C. Each section can be hiked individually or combined together for an 8 mile hike.
+Billy Goat Trail is divided into three trails, better known as subsections A, B, and C. Each section can be hiked individually or combined for an 8-mile hike.

 Section A is considered the most scenic due to its end location at the Great Falls overlook.
 It is also known as the most strenuous.